-The Raceway on Detroit's Belle Isle, located on an island parkland in the Detroit River, has been host of the city's Grand Prix since 1992, when it switched from the downtown area.
+The Raceway on Detroit's Belle Isle, located on an island parkland in the Detroit River, was host of the city's Grand Prix between 1992 and 2022, after which it switched back to the downtown area.

-Promoted by Roger Penske since 2007, the circuit is created from existing roadways in the park and proved an improvement over the bumpy circuit around the Renaissance Center, even if racing wasn't always the best.
+The circuit was created from existing roadways in the park and proved an improvement over the bumpy circuit around the Renaissance Center, even if racing wasn't always the best.
 Improvements came in 1998 when the course was extended to create a better overtaking opportunities.

 Motor racing first came to Detroit's Belle Isle in 1992, moving across the river from a bumpy and largely unpopular course which wound around the Renaissance Center.
 While the concrete canyons which greeted first Formula One and Indycar drivers in downtown Detroit were still present on Belle Isle, the new course did at least offer better viewing facilities for spectators and TV audiences alike.
 Teams were slightly less impressed with paddock facilities, which could turn into a muddy mess in inclement weather, while drivers found a tight and twisty course which offered few opportunities to pass.